iansltx/oauth-sample/README.md

 To see the Password Grant in action, run `php scripts/password-grand.php` in a local terminal (doesn't require Docker if you have a relatively recent version of PHP installed).
 Feed it requested scopes (e.g. me.name, me.hash) at the command line.
+To see the Client Credentials Grant in action, run `php scripts/client-credentials-grant.php`.